ncsa/hydro_documentation/docs/source/accessing_transferring_files.rst

 Transferring Many or Large Files With Globus
 ---------------------------------------------

-Globus is a web-based file transfer system that works in the background to move files between systems with "Globus Endpoints".
-Hydro's Globus endpoint is called "ncsa#BlueWaters".
+Globus is a web-based file transfer system that works in the background to move files between systems with "Globus Collections".
+Hydro's Globus endpoint is called "NFI Hydro".
 To transfer files to and from your directories using Globus, you will have to authenticate that endpoint, using your  NCSA username, password, and NCSA account on Duo.

 One-time Setup
 ~~~~~~~~~~~~~~~~